Is Sucrose A Ionic Or Molecular Compound

 The bonds within sucrose are primarily covalent, which is a defining characteristic of molecular compounds.
 The electronegativity differences between carbon, hydrogen, and oxygen are not large enough to result in the complete transfer of electrons necessary for ionic bond formation.
 Instead, electrons are shared between the atoms, forming stable covalent bonds.

 The glycosidic bond that links glucose and fructose is a particularly important covalent bond in sucrose.
-This bond is formed through a dehydration reaction, where water is eliminated, and the two sugar molecules become linked.
+On top of that, this bond is formed through a dehydration reaction, where water is eliminated, and the two sugar molecules become linked.
 The formation and breakage of this bond are essential in the metabolism of sucrose in living organisms.

 Properties of Sucrose